The Blaschke conjecture and great circle fibrations of spheres: Characterizing the submanifolds of the Grassmannian which represent great circle fibrations

-\extraStuff{ In terms of the characteristic variety, it is clear geometrically what the Cayley transform means.
-The idea is that we have $\RP{}(P) \subset \CP{}(P)$ a real circle on a real sphere, cutting it into two halves.
-The orientation of $P$ chooses one of these halves: $P$ being oriented orients $\RP{}(P)$ and the complex structure on $\CP{}(P)$ orients it.
-This coorients $\RP{}(P)$, picking out a half.
-The fact that the characteristic variety does not lie on the $\RP{}(P)$ means that it consists in a finite set of points lying on that half, and their conjugates on the other.
-The linear fractional transformations we used are just real reparameterizations of $P$.
-These enable us to move these points of the characteristic variety around, by isometries of the Poincar{\'e} metric.
-We then pick out a choice of how to move the points: to obtain vanishing trace of the $s^p_q$ invariant.
-This is just picking out a specific choice of linear map from the family parameterized by $P$. }
+We have \(\RP{}(P) \subset \CP{}(P)\) a real circle on a real sphere, cutting it into two halves.
+The orientation of \(P\) chooses one of these halves: \(P\) being oriented orients \(\RP{}(P)\) and \(\CP{}(P)\) is oriented by its complex structure.
+This coorients \(\RP{}(P)\) and picks a half of \(\CP{}(P) - \RP{}(P)\).
+The characteristic variety does intersect \(\RP{}(P)\), so consists in a finite set of points lying on that half, and their conjugates on the other half.
+The linear fractional transformations we used are just real reparameterizations of \(P\).
+These enable us to move these points of the characteristic variety by isometries of the Poincar{\'e} metric.
+We choose to move the points to obtain vanishing trace of the Reznikov \(s^p_q\) invariant.
+This picks a specific choice of linear map from the family parameterized by \(P\).

-The Grassmannian $\Gro{2}{V}$ is a homogeneous $G=\SL{V}$ space, and we can write $\Gro{2}{V} = G/\Gcircle.$ Consider the pullback bundle
+The Grassmannian \(\Gro{2}{V}\) is a homogeneous \(G=\SL{V}\) space, and we can write \(\Gro{2}{V} = G/\Gcircle.\) Consider the pullback bundle

-which is a principal $\Gcircle$ bundle.
-On $G$ we have our old Maurer--Cartan 1-forms
+which is a principal \(\Gcircle\) bundle.
+On \(G\) we have our old Maurer--Cartan 1-forms